Skip to main content

 This query establishes the architectural vocabulary.
 If the system uses an event bus, the spec should use the event bus.
 If there’s a NotificationService base class, the spec should extend it.
 If async operations use a specific queue pattern, the spec should follow that pattern.
 1.4 — Query existing services and reusable components.

 This is the reuse-first query.
 Before designing anything new, find out what already exists.
 Teams are often surprised to discover that 40% of a feature’s spec describes functionality that’s already implemented.
 1.5 — Query invariants and constraints.
+If a Business Rules Inventory exists for this codebase, start by pulling the Invariants field from BR-IDs adjacent to the change scope — those are already categorized and code-cited, and using them avoids re-extracting what’s already been extracted.
+Then issue the architectural query below to fill any gaps.

 Past attempts often contain valuable context about why certain approaches were rejected.
 Repeating a known-failed approach wastes everyone’s time.
 Phase 1 produces: A CoreStory conversation containing architectural patterns, existing services to reuse, invariants to preserve, and design history — the grounded context that constrains everything that follows.